HuotChu/square/README.md

 Contribution instructions, license, and other stuff will be added soon.

 ## Updates
+### 10/01/2015
+Tons of bug fixes and rewrites today. model's domDataNodes is still buggy and needs better structure.
 ### 9/29/2015
 Complete rewrite of the model and data-binding via dataSpies... more on that soon.
 ### 8/14/2015